utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/managing-apis.md

 1. Select **APIs** in the sidebar.
 1. Select an API.
-1. Select the Tags section to edit it.
+1. Select the **Tags** section to edit it.

     <img alt="Add tags to an API" src="https://assets.postman.com/postman-docs/v10/add-tags-api-v10-2.jpg"/>

 1. Select an existing tag or enter a new tag.
-If you're adding a new tag, enter the new tag name and then select **Create "TAG-NAME"**.
+If you're adding a new tag, enter the new tag name and then select **Create "*tag-name*"**.

     <img alt="Add new tags to an API" src="https://assets.postman.com/postman-docs/v10/create-new-tags-api-v10-2.jpg"/>

-1. Select the area outside of the Tags section to save your changes.
+1. Select the area outside of the **Tags** section to save your changes.

 To remove tags from an API, do the following:

 1. Select **APIs** in the sidebar.
 1. Select an API.
-1. Select the Tags section to edit it.
+1. Select the **Tags** section to edit it.
 1. Select the close icon <img alt="Close icon" src="https://assets.postman.com/postman-docs/icon-close.jpg#icon" width="16px"> next to a tag.

     <img alt="Remove tags from an API" src="https://assets.postman.com/postman-docs/v10/remove-tags-api-v10.jpg"/>

-1. Select the area outside of the Tags section to save your changes.
+1. Select the area outside of the **Tags** section to save your changes.

 ## Watching APIs